Langur parameters fall into the following categories.

 examples of parameter parts in order...

-Using parameter expansion does not allow use of the other features at this time (mutable, alias, explicit type, or default value).
+Using parameter expansion does not allow use of the other features at this time (alias, explicit type, or default value).